Rocio01/BackgroundsandGradients/README.md

-# Project Name

->
-Building with Backgrounds and Gradients
+# Building with Backgrounds and Gradients

- This project is a clone of Apple page from web.archive.com completed based on the requirement to complete Microverse program/course titled "HTML and CSS".
+> This project is a clone of Apple page from web.archive.com completed based on the requirement to complete Microverse program/course titled "HTML and CSS".

 ![screenshot](./app_screenshot.png)